-My husband and I decided to make our new year’s resolutions much simpler this year by consolidating them into one, easy-to-remember word: “Declutter.”
+A few years ago, my husband and I decided to make our new year’s resolutions much simpler by consolidating them into one, easy-to-remember word: declutter.

 We made a verbal agreement to focus our efforts on removing the unnecessary from our physical living space, our daily schedules, and overall mental state.
 The strategy to achieve this consists of focusing on goals, individually and jointly, that line up specifically with this one theme.
 And, we plan to keep ourselves accountable by making a date once a month to take stock on where we are in the process.

-As part of the initiative to declutter our physical space, I have loosely planned to focus on one room a month, figuring this to be a manageable timeline that sets us up for success.
-Our home doesn’t even have 12 rooms.
-I am taking into account closets and various unique spaces demanding the same attention to get under control.
+As part of the initiative to declutter our physical space, I have loosely planned to focus on one room a month.
+I figure this to be a manageable timeline that sets us up for success.
+Our home doesn’t even have 12 rooms, so I am taking into account closets and various unique spaces demanding the same attention to get under control.

-With benefits being experienced already and being ahead of schedule, I am feeling quite successful.
-I have made one significant drop-off at the thrift store and am working on a pile of items meant for the next consignment sale.
+Already seeing the benefits and having stayed ahead of schedule, I felt quite successful.
+I made one significant drop-off at the thrift store and began working on a pile of items meant for the next consignment sale.
 First month, first room—mission being accomplished.

 It is so interesting to recognize how much physical decluttering is connected to our emotional and mental states.
 Sanity is slowly finding its place again in our home.
 I can breathe a bit lighter and already feel less stress by having less to maintain.
 I am a person who regularly purges on the surface, but really digging a level deeper into dark corners and re-discovering those things that I am keeping for “some good reason” has been an added challenge.